UK Economy Exits Recession Ahead Of Election - UrduPoint

 UK Economy Exits Recession Ahead Of Election

-Britain exited recession with stronger-than-expected growth in the first quarter of 2024, official data showed Friday, in a boost to embattled Prime Minister Rishi Sunak ahead of this year's election
+Britain exited a shallow recession with better-than-expected growth in the first quarter, official data showed Friday, in a boost to embattled Prime Minister Rishi Sunak ahead of this year's election

-Gross domestic product expanded by 0.6 percent in the first three months of this year, the Office for National Statistics (ONS) said in a statement, beating market expectations of 0.4 percent.
+Gross domestic product expanded 0.6 percent in the first three months of this year, the Office for National Statistics (ONS) said, noting strong growth in service industries and car manufacturing.

+That beat market expectations of 0.4 percent and marked the strongest performance since the fourth quarter of 2021, helping send London's stock market to yet another record peak.

+Sunak -- whose governing Conservatives are trailing the main opposition Labour Party before a general election and suffered heavy losses in English local polls last week -- has made economic growth one of his top priorities.

 "There is no doubt it has been a difficult few years, but today's growth figures are proof that the economy is returning to full health for the first time since the pandemic," said finance minister Jeremy Hunt.

-"We're growing this year and have the best outlook among European G7 countries over the next six years," he added.
+"We're growing this year and have the best outlook among European G7 countries over the next six years," he insisted.

+However, Labour finance spokesperson Rachel Reeves slammed the government's stewardship of the economy, which has been blighted by the cost-of-living crunch.

+"From no growth to low growth -- is that really the scale of the Conservatives' ambitions?
+Food prices are still high, families are paying more on their monthly mortgage bills and working people are worse off," said Reeves.

-Friday's bright news came one day after the Bank of England kept its main interest rate at a 16-year high, but hinted at a cut over the summer as UK inflation cools further -- and forecast emergence from recession.
+Friday's data came one day after the Bank of England kept its main interest rate at a 16-year high, but hinted at a cut over the summer as inflation cools further -- and forecast emergence from recession in a bright outlook.

-"After two quarters of contraction, the UK economy returned to positive growth in the first three months of this year," said ONS director of economic statistics Liz McKeown.

-"There was broad-based strength across the service industries with retail, public transport and haulage, and health all performing well.

-"Car manufacturers also had a good quarter.
-These were only a little offset by another weak quarter for construction."
+"The UK is clearly entering a more optimistic period," noted Richard Carter, head of fixed interest research at Quilter Cheviot.

+"The government will be hoping to take advantage of this in the lead up to the general election, however, there are still factors, such as productivity and manufacturing struggles, that will weigh on economic growth for some time."

-GDP had shrunk by 0.3 percent in the fourth quarter of 2023 after contracting by 0.1 percent in the prior three months.
+GDP shrank by 0.3 percent in the fourth quarter of 2023 after contracting 0.1 percent in the prior three months, the ONS confirmed Friday in unrevised data.

+The Bank of England on Thursday left borrowing costs at 5.25 percent, the highest level since 2008, which hurts borrowers but boosts savers.

+"We need to see more evidence that inflation will stay low before we can cut interest rates," said BoE governor Andrew Bailey.

 Recent Stories